columbia-it/django-jsonapi-training/docs/oauth2.md

 There's a complementary
 [userinfo](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo)
-endpoint that returns similar information.
+endpoint that returns similar information, called *claims*.
 It is authorized using the access_token.

 TODO: Update documentation for group claim.